SandroMachado/restaurant/README.md

 # Restaurant
-An extension to the Snackbar view avaiable at the Android Design Support Library.
+An extension to the Snackbar view available at the Android Design Support Library.

 Restaurant wraps the `Snackbar` implementation to easily allow more customization.
 With Restaurant you can change the text and background color of the `Snackbar` just calling a method.
-Restaurant can also detect the correct view to atach the Snackbar just receiving the activity.
+Restaurant can also detect the correct view to attach the Snackbar just receiving the activity.

 # Gradle Dependency